soh4n-t/SOC-Lab-Monitoring-With-Wazuh-Suricata/docs/04-Sysmon-Wazuh-Intergration/01-Sysmon-Wazuh-Integration.md

 ```
 - Restart Wazuh agent :- Restart-Service Wazuh
 - Verify :- Get-Service WazuhSvc
 - Sysmon generate detailed Windows telemetry.
-The Wazuh Agent collects these Sysmon events and forwards them to the Wazuh Manager, where Wazuh's rules can process them.
+The Wazuh Agent collects these Sysmon events and forwards them to the Wazuh Manager, where Wazuh rules can process them.
 ### Generate a test event
 - Run notepad.exe and close it
 - Run :- powershell.exe -Command "Get-Process"